 Section \ref{sec:model} presents our model of strategic network formation.
 We begin by defining agent preferences and characterizing equilibrium networks.
 With this foundation we are able to write down a likelihood function for the network.
 Since there may exist multiple equilibrium networks, this likelihood depends on an unknown (and unmodelled) equilibrium selection mechanism.
 Although well-defined (see Theorem \ref{thm: measurability} below), our likelihood function cannot be numerically evaluated in practice.

+Section \ref{sec:test} outlines our approach to testing.
+We first characterize the exact distribution of any statistic of the adjacency matrix under the null.
+By conditioning on a sufficient statistic for the parameter of the null model we guarantee similarity of our text.
+Our test exactly controls size across all null model parameter values.
+Next we derive the form of the locally best test statistic for specific alternatives.

-Section \ref{sec:test} outlines our approach to testing and derives the form of the locally best test statistic.
-We characterize the exact distribution of our test statistic under the null.
-However, for reasons of practically, we approximate the exact null distribution by simulation.
-Section \ref{sec:simulation} outlines a new Markov Chain Monte Carlo (MCMC) algorithm for generating random draws from the required null distribution.
-Our algorithm may be of independent interest to those familiar with binary matrix simulation and counting problems arising in machine learning, ecology and other fields \citep[e.g., ][]{Sinclair_Book1993}.
+Although we characterize the exact null distribution of our test statistics, for reasons of practically, we approximate this distribution by simulation.
+Section \ref{sec:simulation} outlines our new Markov Chain Monte Carlo (MCMC) algorithm for generating random draws from the required null distribution.